 There are several types of mammograms.
 They include:

-- Standard mammogram, which puts images of the breast on film.
+- Standard mammogram.
+It puts images of the breast on film.

-- Digital mammogram, which puts images of the breast into an electronic file.
+- Digital mammogram.
+It puts images of the breast into an electronic file.
 This allows your doctor to see different views of the breast without taking more images.

-Cancer is most easily treated and cured when it is discovered in an early stage.
-Mammograms do not prevent breast cancer or reduce a woman's risk of developing cancer.
-But for women ages 40 to 70, mammograms may help reduce deaths from breast cancer.
+Cancer is most easily treated when it's discovered in an early stage.
+Mammograms don't prevent breast cancer or reduce your risk of developing cancer.
+But from ages 40 to 70, mammograms may help reduce deaths from breast cancer.

 Your doctor may recommend testing at a younger age if you have risk factors for breast cancer.

-A mammogram that appears to detect a cancer, when in fact a cancer is not present (false-positive results), can occur at any age but is more likely to occur in younger women.
+A mammogram can seem to detect a cancer, when in fact there's no cancer there.
+This is called a false-positive result.
+It can occur at any age, but it's more likely to occur if you are age 40 to 59.
 About 5% to 10% of screening mammograms will require more testing.
 This may include another mammogram of specific breast tissue or another test, such as an ultrasound.
-Most of these tests will show no cancer is present.
+Most of these tests will show that no cancer is present.